BitskiCo/docs/docs/app-wallet.md

+_Note: enterprise wallet was formerly known as app wallet_

 ## Creating an Enterprise Wallet

 To create an enterprise wallet, first you will need an app.
 Start by visiting our [Developer Portal](https://developer.bitski.com), then click *New App* and enter your details.